Alfred-Kobby/alx-higher_level_programming/0x05-python-exceptions/README.md

 3-safe_print_division.py file: a function that divides 2 integers and prints the results

 4-list_division.py file: divides element by element 2 list

+5-raise_exception.py file: function that raise an exception type